Effective estimation of entropy production with lacking data

 We compare \eqref{tilde-emp} and \eqref{tilde-hyp} for systems of chemical reactions with mass action kinetics, i.e., each flux $\omega_{\pm r}(x^*)$ is given by the product of reactant concentrations times the rate constant $k_{\pm r}$ \cite{rao2016nonequilibrium}.
 In particular, we take the following model of two chemical species, X and Y, with uni- and bimolecular reactions,

-Fig.~\ref{fig:chem}(a) shows, for a specific set of rate constants, that the new bound \eqref{tilde-hyp} outperforms the empirical estimation \eqref{tilde-emp} for all times when the dynamics appears absolutely irreversible.
-This occurs for all randomly drawn values of the rate constants (Fig.~\ref{fig:chem}(b)).
-Additionally, we plot the histogram of times $\tilde t_q$ at which \eqref{tilde-hyp} and \eqref{tilde-emp} reach the fraction $q<1$ of the theoretical entropy production rate, for $q=0.6$ in Fig.~\ref{fig:chem}(c) and $q=0.8$.
-Fig.~\ref{fig:chem}(d).
+Fig.~\ref{fig:chem}a shows, for a specific set of rate constants, that the new bound \eqref{tilde-hyp} outperforms the empirical estimation \eqref{tilde-emp} for all times when the dynamics appears absolutely irreversible.
+This occurs for all randomly drawn values of the rate constants (Fig.~\ref{fig:chem}b).
+Additionally, we plot the histogram of times $\tilde t_q$ at which \eqref{tilde-hyp} and \eqref{tilde-emp} reach the fraction $q<1$ of the theoretical entropy production rate, for $q=0.6$ in Fig.~\ref{fig:chem}c and $q=0.8$.
+Fig.~\ref{fig:chem}d.
 Times resulting from \eqref{tilde-hyp} are significantly shorter than those from the empirical measure \eqref{tilde-emp}.

+The application of \eqref{eq:main} is possible either when the forward rates are analytically known (as in the example in Fig.~\ref{fig:chem}) or when they can be experimentally reconstructed.
+Direct measurement of chemical fluxes is a challenging task.
+One case in which they are measurable with high precision is photochemical reactions in which the emission of photons at a specific known frequency signals the reaction events (see \cite{penocchio2021nonequilibrium} and references therein).
+In general, one can measure reliably only concentrations, from which one can extract reaction fluxes only in specific networks (and if the reaction constants are known).
+We note, however, that the same method exemplified with chemical reactions can be used, e.g., for electronic circuits, where counting electron fluxes between resistive elements is much easier.

-In summary, the lower bound \eqref{eq:nonlinear_TUR} is more effective than the direct estimate \eqref{eq:epr_estimation} in cases of lacking data.
+\paragraph*{\textbf{Conclusion} } In summary, the lower bound \eqref{eq:nonlinear_TUR}, turning into~\eqref{eq:main} for systems that appear absolutely irreversible, is more effective than the direct estimate \eqref{eq:epr_estimation} with~\eqref{eq:regular} in cases of lacking data.
 Knowledge of the macroscopic fluxes is enough to apply our new formula \eqref{eq:main}, which outperforms the direct estimation in strongly irreversible systems where all backward fluxes are undetectable.
 Thus, we provide a new effective tool to estimate the dissipation in biological and artificial systems, whose performances are limited by energetic constraints~\cite{yang2021physical,Gao2021principles,freitas2022reliability}.

-Funding from research grants BAIE\_BIRD2021\_01 of Universit\`a di Padova is gratefully acknowledged.
-GF is funded by the European Union -- NextGenerationEU -- and by the program STARS@UNIPD with project "ThermoComplex".
+\paragraph*{\bf Acknowledgments} We thank the anonymous reviewers for their insightful comments.
+Funding from the research grant BAIE\_BIRD2021\_01 of Universit\`a di Padova is gratefully acknowledged.
+GF is funded by the European Union -- NextGenerationEU -- and by the program STARS@UNIPD with project ``ThermoComplex''.